-Command Action create generated clock Creates an internally generated clock constraint on the ports/pins and defines its characteristics create_scenario Creates a new timing scenario with the specified name create_set Creates a set of timing paths delete probe Deletes a probe on nets in a probed ADB file delete_scenario Deletes the specified timing scenario expand_path Returns the details of a timing path export Converts a file from its current format into the specified file format, usually for use in another program extended_run_shell Runs multiple iterations of layout through Designer generate probes Executes the probing and creates a new ADB file.
-This command is used in conjunction with the add_probe Tcl command (see example below). get_cells Returns an object representing the cells (instances) that match those specified in the pattern argument get_clocks Returns an object representing the clock(s) that match those specified in the pattern argument in the current timing scenario get current scenario Returns the name of the current timing scenario get_design_filename Returns the fully qualified path of the specified design file get_design_info Returns detailed information about your design, depending on which arguments you specify get_nets Returns an object representing the nets that match those specified in the pattern argument get out of date files Audits all files returns a list of filenames that are out of date get_pins Returns an object representing the pin(s) that match those specified in the pattern argument get_ports Returns an object representing the port(s) that match those specified in the pattern argument import_aux Imports the specified file as an auxiliary file, which are not audited and do not require you to re-compile the design import_source Imports the specified file as a source file, which include your netlist and design constraints ioadvisor apply suggestion Applies the suggestions for the selected attribute to the selected I/O(s) ioadvisor_commit Saves all changes in the I/O Advisor
+Command Action check_timing_constraints Checks all timing constraints in the current timing scenario for validity clone_scenario Creates a new timing scenario by duplicating an existing one close_design Closes the current design compile Performs design rule check and optimizes the input netlist before translating the source code into machine code create_clock Creates a clock constraint on the specified ports/pins, or a virtual clock if no source is specified create_generated_clock Creates an internally generated clock constraint on the ports/pins and defines its characteristics create_scenario Creates a new timing scenario with the specified name create_set Creates a set of timing paths delete_probe Deletes a probe on nets in a probed ADB file delete scenario Deletes the specified timing scenario expand path Returns the details of a timing path export Converts a file from its current format into the specified file format, usually for use in another program extended run shell Runs multiple iterations of layout through Designer generate_probes Executes the probing and creates a new ADB file.
+This command is used in conjunction with the add_probe Tcl command (see example below). get_cells Returns an object representing the cells (instances) that match those specified in the pattern argument get_clocks Returns an object representing the clock(s) that match those specified in the pattern argument in the current timing scenario